Replatforming is a process by which you enhance your eCommerce platform’s capabilities. It is required if your

 - eCommerce site is built on a platform which is no longer supported by your vendor.

-- eCommerce platform is custom developed and you don’t wish to invest further on it.
+- the platform is custom developed and you don’t wish to invest further on it.

-- eCommerce platform is not scaling to your needs.
+- the platform is not scaling to your needs.

 Top 10 things you need to consider while replatforming your eCommerce platform